 - What happens during Hygiene Therapy?

-Hygiene Therapy is the main ingredient in a routine dental exam at Archer Dental.
-It’s a painless and efficient scouring of teeth that’s proven to be effective at stopping the progression of gingivitis and periodontal disease.
+Hygiene Therapy is the main ingredient in a dental exam at Archer Dental.
+It’s a painless and efficient teeth scouring that’s proven to be effective at stopping the progression of gingivitis and periodontal disease.
 A typical hygiene therapy treatment takes about forty minutes but can expand in length and intensity as the situation requires.
-Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest additional treatments for issues detected in the oral health exam that generally follows the cleaning.
+Among the benefits of choosing Archer Dental is our high quality health care, our experienced staff, and the close proximity of experienced dentists who are able to give opinions and suggest additional treatments for any issues detected in the oral health exam that generally follows the cleaning.

 First, dental hygienists will need to know their patients’ medical history.
 They’ll ask if this is a first appointment with Archer Dental, and whether or not the patient has ever been to this location.
 Then they’ll either make a new file, or find previous records.
 Next, they’ll ask about any changes in a patients’ health such as new medications, diabetes, arthritis, or pregnancy.

-Dental hygiene, also referred to as ‘a cleaning,’ removes plaque, tartar and food and tobacco stains to help keep your teeth and gums healthy.
-Brushing and flossing stops plaque build-up and prevents the grimy substance from hardening into tartar.
+Dental hygiene therapy is more commonly referred to as teeth cleaning because it removes plaque, tartar and food and tobacco stains to help keep patients’ teeth and gums healthy.
+Brushing and flossing stops plaque build-up and prevents the grimy substances from hardening into tartar.
 Hard deposits of tartar can only be removed at the dentist’s office.
-Patients who visit Archer Dental for this procedure can relax, watch Netflix, or listen to music on your own device, our dental hygienists will get busy with their own gadgets.
+Patients who visit Archer Dental for this procedure can relax, watch Netflix, or listen to their own music on their own devices as dental hygienists get busy with their gadgets.